strdco/feedback.datasatsto.se/README.md

 * run "Feedback schema.sql" in the database.
 * run "Procedures.sql" in the same database.
-* create a user (with or without a login) that has EXECUTE permissions to the "Feedback" schema.
+* create a user (with or without a login)
+* Grant the user EXECUTE permissions on SCHEMA::Feedback
 * optionally, run "Template initialization.sql" to create two default templates for Data Saturday and SQL Saturday events.

 To deploy to Azure Web Apps,